blacksmithgu/obsidian-dataview/docs/docs/annotation/add-metadata.md

 ## Field names

-## TODO EMOJIS

 Imagine you used all the examples for Inline fields you see above in one note, then following metadata would be available to you:

 | Metadata Key | Sanitized Metadata key | Value | Data Type of Value |
 | ----------- | ------------------------|----------- | ----------- |